Menachem Z. Rosensaft: Israel / Palestinian peace process

-Srebrenica Massacre
+Srebrenica genocide

-Rosensaft publicly confronted the Simon Wiesenthal Center's chief Nazi-hunter and director for Eastern European Affairs Israeli Holocaust historian Efraim Zuroff for denying that the Srebrenica massacre was genocide, arguing that:
+In both 2022 and 2023, Rosensaft delivered the keynote addresses at the annual commemoration for the victims of the Srebrenica genocide at the Srebrenica Memorial Center in Potocari, Bosnia and Herzegovina, and he advocated for formal international recognition by the United Nations of the Srebrenica genocide.

-He also responded to and criticized denialist arguments, particularly underlining those made by Steven T. Katz, Efraim Zuroff, Yehuda Bauer, and William Schabas, in a long essay titled "Ratko Mladić’s Genocide Conviction, and Why it Matters", written by Rosensaft and published by Tablet magazine on a day Ratko Mladić was found guilty of "genocide, extermination, murder, and other crimes against humanity and war crimes" at the ICTY, and sentenced to life imprisonment.
+As early as 2015, Rosensaft publicly confronted Efraim Zuroff, the Simon Wiesenthal Center's director for Eastern European Affairs, for denying that the Srebrenica massacre was genocide, arguing that:

-To one of the most important and the most often repeated denialists' arguments – number, intent, and combination of these two, depending on occasion and context – Rosensaft responded with meticulous deconstruction of judicial activity, and with analysis of key convictions.
-He pointed that the ICTY's Krstić Appeals Chamber unequivocally held that the number of victims was not a determinative factor in concluding whether or not a genocide had occurred, and affirmed the Trial Chamber's conclusion that "the Srebrenica massacre was indeed a genocide because it was an essential element of the intent to destroy the Muslim population of Eastern Bosnia as a whole."
+He also responded to and criticized denialist arguments in a comprehensive legal analysis titled "Ratko Mladić's Genocide Conviction, and Why it Matters," published in Tablet magazine on the day the Bosnian Serb general was found guilty of "genocide, extermination, murder, and other crimes against humanity and war crimes" by the International Criminal Tribunal for the Former Yugoslavia.
+In that article, Rosensaft agreed with the ICTY Trial Chamber's conclusion that "the Srebrenica massacre was indeed a genocide because it was an essential element of the intent to destroy the Muslim population of Eastern Bosnia as a whole."